 — Amy Ravi, CEO, ExtendMed

-Here, we briefly explore why many advisory board engagement practices are broken and present some best practices informed by our experience helping pharma teams equip themselves with the tools they deserve to keep pace with fast-moving project timelines and deliver outstanding work.
+Here, we briefly explore why many advisory board engagement practices are broken and present some best practices informed by our experience helping smaller and mid-size pharma teams equip themselves with the tools they deserve to keep pace with fast-moving project timelines and deliver outstanding work.

 Challenges